Skoth/QNAs/README.md

 *This is still very much a work-in-progress*, so much of the core logic still needs to be implemented, and a good deal of the code is neither optimized nor organized for best performance and readability, respectively.

-Build and run this project on your own system, you will need to install some bower dependencies (bower.json soon to be added to override this requirement):
+To build and run this project on your own system, you will need to install some bower dependencies (bower.json soon to be added to override this requirement):

 `bower install angular angular-route bootstrap MathJax textAngular angular-ui-codemirror`